Trivadis/terraform-oci-tvdlab-vcn/doc/variables.md

 # Module Variables

 Variables for the configuration of the terraform module, defined in [variables](../variables.tf).
+Whereby the following are mandatory:

+* `region` Region where to provision the VCN.
+* `compartment_id` OCID of the compartment where to create all resources.

 ## Provider